Mustafamegahed20/mustafamegahed20/README.md

 <details>
   <summary><strong>About me</strong></summary>

-- :school: Fresh graduate From Systems and Biomedical Engineering at Cairo University
+- :school: Graduated From Systems and Biomedical Engineering at Cairo University

 - 👯 I'm currently looking for opportunities in the roles of Data Engineer or Business  Intelligence